OTRF/ThreatHunter-Playbook/docs/content/pre-hunt/data_standardization.md

 I recommend to first understand what it is that you are collecting.
 This is why the **Documentation** stage is very helpful and important to do either in parallel or before this activity.

 ### Define Data Objects
-You should start by identifiying **"Data Objeccts"** in the data that you collect in the cyber domain.
+You should start by identifiying **"Data Objects"** in the data that you collect in the cyber domain.
 A CIM object is a representation of entities found across several security events such as:

 * Process
 * User